Dashboards

 What is a dashboard?

-• connect to the dashboard “ecosystem” by their staging date
+• connect to the dashboard “ecosystem”

 • ensure their scheme can receive and service both “find” requests (a request sent as the result of an individual searching for information about their pensions) and “view” requests (a request by an individual to see detailed information about any pension which the dashboard shows they have).